Dart 18: History

-The very first Dart 18, designed and built in Falmouth, Cornwall, is now owned by the National Maritime Museum Cornwall.
-Up to the present, a number of improvements have been made, but the original concept was preserved though strict class rules.
+The first Dart 18, designed and built in Falmouth, Cornwall, is now owned by the National Maritime Museum Cornwall.
+Up to the present, a number of improvements have been made, but the original concept was preserved through strict class rules.
 More than 8350 boats have been built up to 2016, which are sailed in more than 16 nations on 4 continents.

 Since 2012, Windsport International holds the worldwide licence to build the Dart 18.

 The boats are manufactured since 2005 at Collins Fibreglass Plastics in South Africa and in Europe.

 The World Championship results can be found here.

 Design

 The hulls of the Dart 18 are similar to most sailing catamarans, but without centreboards.

 Instead, the lower part of the hulls have skegs typical for a beach catamaran.